 Article Regulation Art.
 18 Para.
 1 No. 1 Ultimate management of the Company and issuance of the necessary directives; Art.
 18 Para.
 1 No. 2 Establishment of the organisation; Art.
 18 Para.
 1 No. 3 Structuring of the accounting system, of the financial controls and of the financial planning; Art.
 18 Para.
-1 No. 4 Appointment and removal of the persons entrusted with the management, and assignment of signing author- ity; in determining the composition of the Executive Committee, the Board of Directors strives for a high level of diversity, particularly in terms of the skills and experience of its members; <<< Art.
+1 No. 4 Appointment and removal of the persons entrusted with the management, and assignment of signing authority; in determining the composition of the Executive Committee, the Board of Directors strives for a high level of diversity, particularly in terms of the skills and experience of its members; Art.
 18 Para.
-1 No. 5 Ultimate supervision of the persons entrusted with the management, in particular, in view of compliance with the law, the Articles of Association, regulations and directives; Newly introc in 2022
+1 No. 5 Ultimate supervision of the persons entrusted with the management, in particular, in view of compliance with the law, the Articles of Association, regulations and directives; Art.

-Art.
 18 Para.
-1 No. 6 Approval of the business strategy designed to create long-term sustainable value - which includes the sustain ability strategy - and overseeing its implementation; Art.
+1 No. 6 Approval of the business strategy designed to create long-term sustainable value - which includes the sustainability strategy - and overseeing its implementation; Art.
 18 Para.
-1 No. 7 Preparation of the Annual Report and the Compensation Report as well as preparation of the shareholders' meeting and implementation of its resolutions; Art.
+1 No. 7 Preparing the Annual Report, the Compensation Report and the report on non-financial matters, as well as preparing the Annual General Meeting and implementing its resolutions; Art.
 18 Para.
 1 No. 8 Passing of resolutions regarding the subsequent payment of capital with respect to not fully paid-in shares, and amendment of the Articles of Associations to that effect; Art.
 18 Para.
-1 No. 9 Passing of resolutions regarding capital increases, to the extent that they are in the power of the Board of Directors (Art.
-651 Para.
-4 CO), recording of capital increases, preparation of the capital increase report, and amendment of the Articles of Association to that effect; Art.
+1 No. 9 Passing resolutions regarding capital increases or decreases, to the extent that they are in the power of the Board of Directors (Art.
+653s CO), recording capital increases, preparing the capital increase report, and amending the Articles of Association to that effect; Art.
 18 Para.
 1 No. 10 Non-delegable and inalienable duties and powers of the Board of Directors pursuant to the Merger Act and other laws; Art.
 18 Para.
-1 No. 11 Notification of the court in case of over-indebtedness.
+1 No. 11 Filing of an application for a debt restructuring moratorium and notifying the court in the event of overindebt-edness. ·

-Articles of Association of ORIOR AG: https://orior.ch/en/articles-of-association-of-orior-ag
+> Articles of Association of ORIOR AG: https://orior.ch/en/articles-of-association-of-orior-ag

 According to Art.
-3.4 of the Organisational Regulations, moreover, the Board has the following exclusive powers and duties:
+3.4 of the Organisational Regulations, the Board also has the following exclusive powers and duties:

-Regulation Approval of the business strategy, passing of resolutions on the commencement of new and cessation of existing business activities, as well as approval and adoption of the Company's budget.
-Approval of the sustainability strategy and the sustainability goals defined therein, as well as the ongoing in-depth examination of sustainability matters.
-Approval of transactions that the CEO or the Executive Committee, in accordance with the rules on the division of powers issued by the Board of Directors, has to submit to the Board of Directors or voluntarily submits to the Board of Directors.
-Adoption and any amendment or modification of any employee incentive programme, such as share schemes, stock option plans, restricted stock purchase agreements.
-Issuing bonds (including bonds with warrants and options) or other financial market instruments.
-Decisions on entering into any financial commitments or contingent liabilities exceeding CHF 2 million that are not within the budget approved by the Board of Directors.
-The recurring assessment of the working methods, quality and composition of the Board of Directors as part of a self-evaluation, as well as determining any measures that should be initiated.
-Approval of the Code of Conduct of the ORIOR Group, as proposed by the Executive Committee.
+Organisational Regulations Regulation Art.
+3.4.11 Approval of the business strategy, passing of resolutions on the commencement of new and cessation of existing business activities, as well as approval and adoption of the Company's budget.
+Art.
+3.4.12 Approval of the sustainability strategy and the sustainability goals defined therein, as well as the ongoing in-depth examination of sustainability matters.
+Art.
+3.4.13 Approval of transactions that the CEO or the Executive Committee, in accordance with the rules on the division of powers issued by the Board of Directors, has to submit to the Board of Directors or voluntarily submits to the Board of Directors.
+Art.
+3.4.14 Adoption and any amendment or modification of any employee incentive programme, such as share schemes, stock option plans and restricted stock purchase agreements.
+Art.
+3.4.15 Issuing bonds (including bonds with warrants and options) or other financial market instruments.
+Art.
+3.4.16 Decisions on entering into any financial commitments or contingent liabilities exceeding CHF 2 million that are not within the budget approved by the Board of Directors.
+Art.
+3.4.17 The recurring assessment of the working methods, quality and composition of the Board of Directors as part of a self-evaluation, as well as determining any measures that should be initiated.
+Art.
+3.4.18 Approval of the Code of Conduct of the ORIOR Group, as proposed by the Executive Committee.